-fbpx Regulations for master’s degree programmes at AHO | The Oslo School of Architecture and Design
+fbpx Regulations for master’s programmes | The Oslo School of Architecture and Design

 Languages

-Regulations for master’s degree programmes at AHO
+Regulations for master’s programmes

 Prescribed by the Board of the Oslo School of Architecture and Design on 1 August 2010 pursuant to The Law of Universities and Colleges §3-3 No. 15 of 1 April 2005.